infranodus/n8n-infranodus-workflow-templates/README.md

 ## Use Cases

 - [Chatbot Experts](graphrag-chatbots-experts/) — Use InfraNodus knowledge graphs and our GraphRAG to create chatbots with a panel of experts.
 Each graph is an expert on a certain topic.
 Check out the example on [Circadian Press](https://circadian.co/shop/) website where every book has an AI chatbot that answers questions based on the book's content.

-  - [Voice Chat with a Knowledge Graph and ElevenLabs](graphrag-chatbots-experts/chatbot-voice-ai-knowledge-graphs.json) — Voice chat with a panel of experts using InfraNodus as an knowledge agent for your ElevenLabs voice chatbot.
+You can also see the custom Zendesk AI chatbot in action on our support portal [support.noduslabs.com](https://support.noduslabs.com)

+  - [Zendesk AI Chatbot Agent](customer-support-email/zendesk-ai-chatbot-agent.json) — An easy to set up custom AI chatbot for your Zendesk knowledge portal.
+Works much better than the native Zendesk one and is cheaper, too.
+Learn more and see it in action on our [support portal](https://support.noduslabs.com/hc/en-us/articles/24080152180252-Building-an-Embeddable-AI-Chat-for-Zendesk-Knowledge-Support-Portal)

   - [Telegram Chat with a Knowledge Graph](graphrag-chatbots-experts/telegram-ai-experts.json) — Telegram chat with a panel of experts using the InfraNodus knowledge graph as its knowledge.

   - [Chat to PDFs with no Vector Store](graphrag-chatbots-experts/graphrag-pdf-chat-no-vector-store.json) — Use the InfraNodus knowledge graph to set up a chatbot with PDFs without complex vector store setup.
 Just plug and play.

   - [Web Chat with a Knowledge Graph](graphrag-chatbots-experts/chatbot-ai-experts.json) — Web chat with a panel of experts using the InfraNodus knowledge graph as its knowledge.

+  - [Voice Chat with a Knowledge Graph and ElevenLabs](graphrag-chatbots-experts/chatbot-voice-ai-knowledge-graphs.json) — Voice chat with a panel of experts using InfraNodus as an knowledge agent for your ElevenLabs voice chatbot.

   - [Reasoning Expert with Graph RAG Knowledge Ontology](graphrag-chatbots-experts/reasoning-expert-graph-ontology.json) — Use the InfraNodus knowledge graph to set up a reasoning expert with a knowledge ontology that tells your AI agent how to think (not only what to think).